iamyahia/does-string-includs-number/Readme.md

 "Bye world!
+2"

-2" is the string you wish to check for the presence of a number in the code above. you can test it with this script:
+it's the string you wish to check for the presence of a number in the code above. you can test it with this script:

 ```